smart-on-fhir/health-cards/docs/index.md

     * supports service endpoint discovery

     So we're starting with `did:ion`, but should continue to evaluate this choice as requirements emerge.

-!!! question "**Signature and encryption algorithms**"

-    There are different cryptographic algorithms, with trade-offs.
-It's useful to pick algorithms for consistent implementations -- so we're starting with `ES256` for verification and `ECDH-ES` + `A256GCM` for encryption, but should continue to evaluate this choice as requirements emerge.

 !!! question "**Long-form vs. Short-form DIDs**"